2021 fundraising treks in Svaneti, Georgia

 Day 7: Hike to medieval villages of Adishi and Khalde, family guesthouse

-Day 8: Hike to UNESCO world-heritage site of Ushguli, family guesthouse
+Day 8: Hike above UNESCO world-heritage site of Ushguli, family guesthouse

 Day 9: Travel to Racha, overnight at family-owned winery